epfl-si/jahia2wp/README.md

     you@host:~$ managwp
     www-data@mgmt-x-xxx:/srv/your-env$

-The usage is independent from where you are.
+The usage is independent from the environment.
 The same docker image is used in both case.
 The difference will come from the variables in the .env file.

 Anyway, start with this useful alias: